 The Board has not adopted targets regarding members of Designated Groups on the Board or in executive officer positions at this time.
-Due to the small size of the Board and the management team, and the early stage of the

-Corporation's operations, the Board believes that the qualifications and experience of proposed new directors or executive officers should remain the primary consideration in the selection process.
+Due to the small size of the Board and the management team, and the early stage of the Corporation's operations, the Board believes that the qualifications and experience of proposed new directors or executive officers should remain the primary consideration in the selection process.

-As of the date hereof, the Corporation has eight (8) directors, seven (7) of whom are nominated for re-election, and five (5) members of senior management.
-One of the Corporation's eight directors (one of the seven director nominees) is a woman (12% of current directors and 14% of the directors nominated for re-election), and one of five members of senior management (20%) is a woman.
-None of the Corporation's directors (0%) and one member of senior management (20%) identify as a member of any other Designated Group.
+As of the date hereof, the Corporation has seven (7) directors, five (5) of whom are nominated for re-election, and five (5) members of senior management.
+One of the Corporation's seven directors (one of the five director nominees) is a woman (14% of current directors and 20% of the directors nominated for re-election), and one of five members of senior management (20%) is a woman.
+In addition, one of five members of senior management (20%) is a member of a visible minority.
+None of the Corporation's current directors (or nominees for re-election) (0%) or members of senior management (0%) identify as a member of any other Designated Group.